The Definitive Buying Guide

 Smart heating and climate control

 While a plug-in heater might do the job in spring, true year-round comfort requires a proper system.
-A single-unit monobloc smart air conditioning system with heating, cooling and dehumidifying modes is now the reference solution — it delivers fast, efficient heating in winter, reliable cooling in summer, and removes humidity that would otherwise cause condensation.
+A single-unit monobloc smart air conditioning system with heating, cooling and dehumidifying modes is the reference solution — it delivers fast, efficient heating in winter, reliable cooling in summer, and removes humidity that would otherwise cause condensation.
+A complementary wall-mounted electric panel heater (such as an Adax NEO) can be added at the higher end for faster warm-up on the coldest mornings.
 Smart thermostat control means you can pre-heat the room from your phone on the walk down the garden.

 A full electrical package, included

 Look for a full electrical package included — not just first-fix wiring with fittings sold separately.
-That means a populated consumer unit, pre-wired and installed sockets, dimmer switches, LED lighting and all the connection points you'll actually use.
+That means a populated consumer unit, pre-wired and installed sockets, dimmer switches, LED lighting and full connection ready to the mains supply.
 A lot of headline prices look attractive until you realise you'll be writing another cheque to get sockets in the walls.

 Design, engineering and certification